 Track is not a complicated sport.
 Track athletes don’t need to learn complicated plays, study films to determine team tendencies, or change offensive and defensive techniques every week to exploit the weakness of their next competitor.
 Track participants main goal is to convert innate talents, strong discipline, and hard work into maximum performance.

 Track forces participants to confront personal character flaws, demons, personal weaknesses, and insecurities.
 Jesse Owens says about mental toughness "The Battles That Count Aren't the Ones For Gold Medals.
 The struggles within yourself - The Invisible, Inevitable battles Inside all of Us - That's Where It Is At."
 Patti Sue Plumer agrees saying “ Racing teaches us to challenge ourselves.
 It teaches us to push beyond where we thought we could go.
 It helps us to find out what we are made of.
 This is what we do.
 This is what it's all about."

 The quote "Sports do not build character- It reveals it" defines track and field participants.
-Track athletes deal with “invisible, inevitable battles” and a gut check every day.
+Track athletes deal with “invisible, inevitable battles” and a gut check every day during practice.